Tanu-N-Prabhu/Python/Data Analysis/Level 0/basic_statistics.md

 ## Overview

-This section covers fundamental statistical measures used in data analysis — **mean**, **median**, and **standard deviation** — using pure Python and `pandas`.
+This section covers fundamental statistical measures used in data analysis: **mean**, **median**, and **standard deviation**, using pure Python and `pandas`.
 These concepts help summarize and describe data effectively and are crucial for anyone working with data.

 ---